parente/tott/doc/sessions/jquery.rst

 Add CSV file import
 ###################

 Right now, the SS shows a sample set of data and nothing more.
-An *Import* button exists at the top of the page but clicking it does nothing yet.
+An *Import* button exists at the top of the page.
+Clicking it shows a file picker.
+Selecting a file causes no change.
+Yet.

 Open the ``shortsheet.js`` file.
 Find the ``TODO`` comment about supporting import.
-Add code using jQuery that attaches a click-event handler to the import button and invokes the function mentioned in the comment.
+Add code using jQuery that attaches a ``change`` event handler to the ``import-csv'`` file input element and invokes the function mentioned in the comment.
 (Hint: Look in the jQuery doc.)

-`Download this sample CSV <https://gist.github.com/parente/7965617>`_ and try importing it into your spreadsheet.
+`Save this second sample CSV file <https://gist.github.com/parente/7965617/row>`_ with a ``.csv`` extension on your machine.
+Try importing it into your spreadsheet.
+The spreadsheet should render the new data if your code is working properly.

 If you hit problems, use the Chrome Developer Tools (or equivalent in your browser of choice) to debug the problem.
-(Hint: Adding simple ``console.log`` statements to your code and looking for the corresponding output in the developer tools *Console* can go a long way.)
+(Hint: Adding simple ``console.log`` statements to your code and looking for their output in the developer tools *Console* tab can go a long way.)

 Make cells editable
 ###################

 The SS cells are read-only at the moment.
-We want to make them editable so that users can change values and, later, enter formulas.
+We want to make them editable so that you can change values and, later, enter formulas.

-Look for the ``TODO`` comment about editable code in the ``shortsheet.js`` file.
+Look for the ``TODO`` comment about making cells editable in the ``shortsheet.js`` file.
 Add code using jQuery that listens for double click events on all cells in the spreadsheet table (i.e., all <td> HTML elements in the <tbody> element).
 In the event listener function, set the ``contenteditable`` attribute on the clicked table cell to ``true``.
+Then give the cell keyboard focus.
+(Hint: Again, use the jQuery doc or Google.)

-Once set, the browser will put a caret in the cell and let the user edit its contents.
+If your code is working properly, the browser will highlight the cell, show a text caret in it, and let you edit its content.

 Make cells read-only again
 ##########################

-The code above will put the user into editing mode.
-Now you must add code to take the user out of this mode.
-There are many ways the user might leave.
+Allowing edits to a cell is only half the battle.
+You must also add code to take the cell out of edit mode when you want to cease editing.
+There are many ways you might do so.
 Handle two of them for now.

-1. If the user double clicks another cell while in editing mode, the current cell should become read-only and the newly clicked cell should be editable.
+1. If you double click another cell while in editing mode, the current cell should become read-only and the newly clicked cell should be editable.
-2. If the user presses the Enter key, the current cell should become read-only.
+2. If the you press the Enter key, the current cell should become read-only.

 Again, use jQuery to set event handlers for these conditions.
 Tracking which cell is currently in editing mode in a variable might help in resetting it.

 Support adding rows and columns
 ###############################

 The spreadsheet is still pretty static at the moment.
 The row and column count is fixed at the dimensions of the data you loaded.
-Add buttons to the UI which the user can click to add a row or column.
-Add the appropriate jQuery event handlers to monitor for these clicks.
-When a click occurs, add the appropriate HTML elements:
+Add UI to allow addition or removal of rows and columns.
+Add the appropriate jQuery event handlers to monitor for these elements.
+When an event occurs, add the appropriate HTML elements:

 * For a row, add a <tr> containing a number of <td> elements equal to the current number of columns.
 * For a column, append a <td> element to each row <tr> element currently in the table.

+Start by supporting additions at the end of the last row or column.
+Once you have that code working, consider changing the UI and code to support additions anywhere in the sheet.

 Support cell formulas
 #####################